Students with a Disability

 Students of the University of Adelaide who have a disability or ongoing medical condition can and do go on exchange and study abroad programs.

-Disabilities and conditions may include learning difficulties, medical conditions, mental illness (including anxiety and depression), sensory impairments (eg vision or hearing), mobility issues and so on.
+Disabilities and conditions may include learning difficulties, ongoing medical conditions, mental health issues (including anxiety and depression), sensory impairments (eg vision or hearing), mobility issues etc.

-To help you decide what you may need to consider in relation to your specific condition you will need to make contact with a Disability Advisor via the Student Life Disability Support page.
+To help you decide what you may need to consider in relation to your specific condition, we encourage you to contact Student Life Disability Support.

 See below for further information if you are...

 The exchange process involves an application to Study Overseas followed by an application to a host institution.
 You can read more about the overall process here.

 As part of the application process, exchange applicants are required to find three preferences of destination, in accordance with the Preference Guidelines.
 While researching your preferences, you should look for information on their website about any relevant Disability / Support / Accessibility Service that institution may offer.

 Once you form an idea of your preferred institutions, you should contact us to let us know your situation and what you are considering.
 In some cases we may be able to find out if your preferences can accommodate your needs.